 The Recapture Rule

 The Internal Revenue Service reserves the right to “recapture” your deductions if it determines that the payments were actually in the nature of property settlement or child support.
-This means that the amount of alimony you deducted must be added back to your taxable income in future tax years, at which time it becomes taxable.
+This means that the amount of alimony you deducted must be added back to your income in future tax years, at which time it becomes taxable.

 This might happen if the amount of your payments drops significantly within one or two years of your divorce, or if your alimony payments end entirely within three years of your divorce.
 It might also happen if payments end as soon as your youngest child leaves the nest.
 The IRS will review your situation to determine if the payments were indeed alimony or separate maintenance.

-Specifically, your payments cannot decrease by $15,000 or more in the third year compared to what they were in the second year, or the last two years’ payments can’t be “substantially less” than what they were in the first year.
+Specifically, your payments cannot decrease by $15,000 or more in the third year compared to what they were in the second year.
+Also, the last two years’ payments can’t “decrease significantly” compared to the payment in the first year.

-No dollar amount is attached to the “substantially less” rule—it’s somewhat open to IRS interpretation.
+No dollar amount is attached to the “decrease significantly” rule—it’s open to IRS interpretation.
 The idea is to prevent spouses from camouflaging property settlements as alimony.
 Property settlements are often completed within the first three years after divorce.

-NOTE: Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
+Note: Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.